apache/flink-cdc/docs/content/docs/core-concept/data-pipeline.md

 # Example
 ## Only required
-We could use this concise yaml file to define a pipeline:
+We could use following yaml file to define a concise Data Pipeline describing synchronize all tables under MySQL app_db database to Doris :

 ```yaml
    source: